-This spreading virus is quite literally putting the world to a standstill.
+This spreading virus is quite literally putting the world at a standstill.
 Nearly everyone has felt the impact or even suffered, from the devastation caused by COVID-19.
 Coronavirus is contagious through the eyes, nose, and mouth.
 For every person who is infected, spreads to an average of eight people!

-This is truly a once in a lifetime event, unlike anything we have ever seen before.
+This is truly a once-in-a-lifetime event, unlike anything we have ever seen before.
 So when will the world start spinning again?
 More importantly, when will the medical tourism industry be back up and running and what can you expect from healthcare providers abroad because of this crisis?

 Medical Tourism Statistics

 Hundreds of thousands of individuals from all points around the world travel overseas to destinations like Mexico, Thailand, Costa Rica, Thailand, Israel, Turkey, and Iran to get healthcare services not available or affordable at home.
 It was estimated that about 1.4 million Americans were to cross the borders for healthcare in 2020.